-	Mulch that has been re-used for a long time can wear down over time.
-Because it is an organic matter, it degrades after being exposed to the harsh sun, winter, and water.
+Mulch that has been reused for a long time can wear down over time.
+Because it is an organic matter, it degrades after exposure to the harsh sun, winter, and water.

 Dealing with worn-out plastic mulch, on the other hand, is a different matter.

-If the old mulch is nearly decomposed, use it as a soil addition during soil preparation.
+If the old mulch is nearly decomposed, use it as a soil addition during preparation.

 Before putting old mulch into the soil, mix it with compost for improved performance.
 Allow the compost and mulch mixture to combine on the bed soil with the spade.
 Replace the mulch on top of the bed as needed.